Iswarya-Singaram/Raspberry-pi-and-cube-orange-connection/README.md

 ```bash
 sudo reboot
 ```
-To check if the blutooth has been disabled try'
+To check if the blutooth has been disabled and the UART is free try,
 ~~~
 ls /dev/ttyAMA0
 ~~~